asamn/ML_FINAL_PROJECT/README.md

 -Data was split between 20% testing and 80% training

 ### Baseline Performance
 Three models were trained and tuned using GridSearchCV to establish a baseline performance metric: Linear Regression, Support Vector Regression (SVR), and XGBoost.
-The models were evaluated using Mean Squared Error (MSE) and R-squared on a test set.
+The models were evaluated using Mean Squared Error (MSE) on a test set.
 All of the following experiments will use the same parameter grid establshed in the baseline.
 The results of the baseline training are summarized below:

 ![screenshot](images/capbase.PNG)